 - Checking into a treatment facility and working with an outpatient addictions counselor to help you manage your addiction and the stress of caregiver burden.

 - Checking out every available option for bringing in someone else to help manage your patient’s care.
 Your addiction counselor may also have resources.

 - Making intentional decisions to prioritize your health, such as exercising, eating healthily, attending support groups and picking up new hobbies.

 - Including the person in your care in your recovery plan, if appropriate.

 - Joining support groups for other caregivers so you can share your emotions with people in similar situations.

-If your substance abuse is connected to the medication the person in your care is taking, you may need to:
+If your substance use is connected to the medication the person in your care is taking, you may need to: